michalekmatej/obsidian.md-ascii-tree-generator/README.md

-# Obsidian ASCII Tree Generator
+# ASCII Tree Generator for Obsidian

 Transform indented outlines into beautiful ASCII tree diagrams directly in your Obsidian notes.
 Perfect for technical documentation, project hierarchies, or mind-mapping.